 Even before COVID-19, individual giving campaigns were becoming a fast growing revenue stream for nonprofits.
-In 2019 an estimated $1.97 billion was raised on Giving Tuesday through online and offline donations, with an estimated $2.47 billion raised this year (according to The Nonprofit Times).
+In 2019 an estimated $1.97 billion was raised on Giving Tuesday through online and offline donations, a total that jumped to an estimated $2.47 billion raised this year (according to The Nonprofit Times).
 Regional giving days, such as The Miami Foundation’s Give Miami Day, have seen similar success.
 More than $14 million was raised on Give Miami Day in November 2019, increasing to more than $18.2 million in 2020.

-These increases came as a result of careful planning and strategy, and implementing key learnings from past campaigns, including some of the following tips.
+These increases came as a result of careful planning and strategy, including some of the following tips.

 Matching funds make all the difference

-“Collaborating with Zoom was a game changer for Common Threads,” said CEO & Co-Founder Linda Novick O’Keefe.
-“Donors shared with us that they donated more because of the match, and they recruited new donors to our campaign since we don’t always have this opportunity for matched funds.”
+“Collaborating with Zoom was a game changer for Common Threads,” said Common Threads CEO & Co-Founder Linda Novick O’Keefe.
+“Donors shared with us that they gave more this year because of the match, and they recruited new donors to our campaign, as well.”

 Set a stretch goal

-Many donors want to see where the bar is set, and some of them will be instrumental in helping you get over that bar.
-Our team has erred on the side of being ambitious, setting goals that were in some cases triple or quadruple the results of the previous year, but we’ve exceeded these goals with almost all of our recent campaigns.
-Ask for early pledges from some of your loyal donors to see if you’ll be receiving larger gifts that will allow you to set a higher goal.
+Many donors want to see where the bar is set before they determine how much they will give.
+Our team has erred on the side of setting ambitious goals that were in some cases triple or quadruple the results of the previous year.
+Our boldness has paid off and we have exceeded these goals with almost all of our recent campaigns.
+Ask for early pledges from some of your loyal donors before you publicly announce your goal.
+Those larger donations will help you determine what’s possible!